Tell the Truth to Each Other

 “When we look at the other, it’s a mirror reflecting

-So let’s stop criticizing and judging
+So let’s stop criticising and judging

 Your challenge is our challenge